qxsch/DemoMediaPlayer/README.md

 When recording loads, a small floating control window appears:

+- **Source picker** — dropdown with screen thumbnails to select a monitor, or "Custom" for an arbitrary region
+- **Custom region** — when "Custom" is selected, editable X / Y / W / H fields appear for precise coordinate entry
+- **Preview** — toggle button that shows a translucent overlay on the capture area; the overlay is draggable and resizable and feeds coordinates back into the fields in real time (dismiss with ESC, right-click, double-click, or after 5 s of inactivity)
 - **Record / Stop** — start or stop the recording
 - **Pause / Resume** — pause or resume capture (audio and video)
 - **Capture mouse** checkbox — toggle mouse cursor visibility in the recording